eriknn/ha-swegon/README.md

 ## Supported devices

 Implemented using the Swegon CASA modbus list (R4-C).
 This is probably the same for other models as well.
+We are reading the model name from the device, and as long as we're able to do that we could automatically select a modbus list.
+Or maybe have a selection for devices in the integration configuration.
+Let me know if this is needed and we can figure it out!